venugoapalreddy/biztalk-docs/biztalk/core/using-pipeline-interfaces.md

  Pipeline components need to implement **IPersistPropertyBag** to receive its configuration information.
 This interface and **IPropertyBag** are the standard interfaces.
 For more information about these interfaces, refer to the Microsoft .NET Framework Software Development Kit (SDK) documentation.

 ## IDisassemblerComponent
  A disassembling component is a pipeline component that receives one message on input and produces zero or more messages on output.
 Disassembling components are used to split interchanges of messages into individual documents.
-A disassembler component must implement the methods of the **IDisassemblerComponent** interface to get messages from [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] for processing and to pass disassembled documents back to [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
+A disassembler component must implement the methods of the <strong>IDisassemblerComponent</strong> interface to get messages from [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] for processing and to pass disassembled documents back to [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].

 |Method|Description|
 |------------|-----------------|